 Let’s talk about our supply chain.

 The standard process is to prepare the 3D design file in London, ready for 3D printing later in the process.
-We then send the file to a large production facility in China, which produces jewellery and rings for a number of famous brands.
+We then send the file to a reputable production partner in China, which completes part of our process, as well as producing jewellery and rings for a number of famous brands–we’ll leave it up to those brands to share if they’d like to.

 The 3D printing is done there and the 3D wax is cast into metal.
 They may also do some of the initial work on the ring preparing it for our craftsmen.

-All rings are then sent for completion by hand to a workshop in the country of final delivery of the ring.
-So for UK customers, all rings are hand finished in London.
-At this final stage setting, polishing, engraving and quality control happens.
+All rings are then sent for completion by hand to our state-of-the-art London workshop where setting, polishing, engraving and quality control happens.
 The Assay office also checks the metal fineness and stamps the ring with our hallmark.

 You can see some of the locations we use for producing rings and sourcing gems in this image: